-Ilana is a third-year PhD student in the Department of Political Science.
+Ilana is a PhD candidate in the Department of Political Science.
 Her research fields are international relations and comparative politics with interests in international and comparative law, negotiations, non-state actors, international organizations, and post-conflict reconstruction.
-She recently completed an MA in Political Science when she passed her first PhD comprehensive exam.
-She also holds an MSc in International Relations from the London School of Economics and Political Science (2012) and a BA from McGill University with majors in Political Science and Middle East Studies (2011).
-Before joining the department at Notre Dame, she worked as a compliance analyst in the legal and financial services industries where she focused on anti-money laundering and sanctions.
+She holds an MA in political science from the University of Notre Dame, an MSc in international relations from the London School of Economics and Political Science, and a BA from McGill University.
+She previously worked as a compliance analyst in the legal and financial services industries, where she focused on anti-money laundering and sanctions.

 My research areas are international relations and comparative politics with interests in international and comparative law, international organizations, negotiations, conflict, non-state actors, and post-conflict reconstruction.
 In particular, I am interested in understanding the process and outcomes of constitutional negotiations after conflict: under what conditions are boilerplate articles adjusted to fit local interests?
 Which actors' preferences are prioritized, particularly when international organizations are involved?
 Ultimately, does the involvement of third parties in the constitutional design process contribute to a more durable peace?

 Nov 29, 2018

 Kellogg Faculty Fellow and Associate Professor of Political Science Emilia Justyna Powell and Doctoral Affiliate Ilana Rothkopf (political science) recently traveled to Algeria by official invitation from the Algerian Constitutional Council, where they co-organized a workshop and presented a paper.